Puppy Training in Ottawa | Your Trusted Puppy Trainer

 Winter training from November through March means house training on ice and snow.
 Puppies need to learn bathroom routines when it’s -20°C and your Manotick yard is buried under snow.
 They need to walk on salt-covered Centretown sidewalks without eating de-icer.
 They need to handle winter clothing, boots, and the chaos of families coming through doors with snowy gear.

-Off-leash park culture: Ottawa dog owners use Bruce Pit, Conroy Pit, Dogwood Park, Hampton Park regularly.
+Off-leash park culture: Ottawa dog owners use Bruce Pit, Conroy Pit, Dogwood Park, and Hampton Park regularly.
 Your puppy can’t participate until they have reliable recall, appropriate play skills, and calm greetings.
 Training builds these foundations before off-leash privilege.

-Pathway and trail systems: Rideau Canal pathways, Ottawa River trails, greenbelt paths Ottawa offers extensive walking areas where your puppy needs excellent leash manners.
+Pathway and trail systems: Rideau Canal pathways, Ottawa River trails, greenbelt paths.
+Ottawa offers extensive walking areas where your puppy needs excellent leash manners.
 Pulling, lunging at squirrels, or dragging you toward other dogs makes these beautiful routes stressful instead of enjoyable.

 We train Ottawa puppies for Ottawa life.